Mewtwo Raid Guide: 2018 Update with Gen 3 and Weather

 Mewtwo laughs at Focus Blast and does amazing in this match up with Shadow Ball.
 You are doing super effective double bar 100 power moves while taking not very effective single bar 140 power moves.
 It’s pretty insane just how good Mewtwo is in this particular situation.
 Of course if you already have a Mewtwo and you are fighting Mewtwo you are a lucky bastard and you don’t need this guide anyway!

 Gengar, the second best shadow ball user, is a very special case glass cannon who you only want to use if you are in a hurry (or very short on people).
 It is theoretically possible to duo a Psycho Cut/Focus Blast Mewtwo with Gengar with a bit of luck if you each have 12 of them.
 It’s going to be quite difficult though.
 There is one other funny thing about Gengar in this situation.
 If Gengar can survive exactly 3 Confusions, Gengar will do a large amount of damage.
 If 3 Confusions kills Gengar, Gengar will be absolutely terrible.
 This means you need to have a high enough level, defense and stamina combination to survive 3 confusions.
 In short this means you need to be level 32, with 15 defense and 15 stamina or level 37 with 10 defense and 10 stamina to survive long enough.
 The exact breakpoint will depend upon your exact situation.
-Check out the new advice section of Pokebattler (coming soon) to find exactly how far to power up Gengar.
+Check out the new raid advice tool of Pokebattler to find exactly how far to power up Gengar.

 Good counters vs. Focus Blast

 Don’t worry about powering up these Pokemon.
+Try and find them weather boosted if you can

 Our little bug using friend pops up again as a surprisingly sturdy attacker.